Garajonay National Park

-From the restaurant, walk back along the trail until you come to a small white farm (photo above).
-Turn left just before the farm by the sign (photo above) along a rather steep path.
+From the restaurant, walk back along the trail until you come to a small white farm (photo above right).
+Turn left just before the farm by the sign along a rather steep path.
 Follow the path until you come to an open space and a parking.
-Follow the trail (photo above).
-After a short while you will arrive to at stonecobbled small road (photo above).
+Follow the trail.
+After a short while you will arrive to at stonecobbled small road (photo above left).
 Follow this road until you reach a crossing.

 Then follow the signs to Los Roques and Alto de Garajonay, trail number 18.

 We really loved this part of the hike.
-It was totally different from anything we have seen before with the clouds literally hanging around us.
-And hearing all the birds singing all around us gave us the feeling of being in a fairytale.
+It was totally different from anything we had seen before and we loved walking with the clouds literally hanging around us.
+All the birds singing all around us gave us the feeling of being in a fairytale.

-A long part of the second half of the trail follows road CV-14 which, when looking at the map was a bit deterrant.
-It turned out it did not bother us.
+A long part of the second half of the trail actually follows road CV-14 which, when looking at the map was a bit deterrant.
+It turned out it did not bother us at all.
 You do not see the road from the trail and there were not many cars passing by.

 After the hike we had well enough time to drive all the way round La Gomera passing by Vallehermoso, Agulo and Hermigua.
 Our favourite among the villages was Hermigua, with a beautiful setting in a ravine.